 mixOmics is under active development as we focus on the development of novel multivariate methods to address pressing needs for omics data integration.
 Register to our mailing list to make sure you are on top of the game with our latest version, or have a look at the NEWS posts.

 We also run regular 2 and 3-day workshops in Australia and in Europe.
-Have a look at our upcoming workshops and don’t hesitate to ask for more.
+Have a look at our list of upcoming workshops and don’t hesitate to ask for more in your area of expertise and country.

 The mixOmics framework today